Git

 * df2fb7a adding file 1

-git log, as the name suggests, prints the log of all the git commits.
-Here you see two additional arguments, --oneline prints the shorter version of the log, ie: the commit message only and not the person who made the commit and when. --graph prints it in graph format.
+prints the shorter version of the log, ie: the commit message only and not the person who made the commit and when. --graph

-Now at this moment the commits might look like just one in each line but all commits are stored as a tree like data structure internally by git.
+Now at this moment, the commits might look like just one in each line but all commits are stored as a tree like data structure internally by git.
 That means there can be two or more children commits of a given commit.
 And not just a single line of commits.
 We will look more into this part when we get to the Branches section.
-For now this is our commit history:
+For now, this is our commit history:

 df2fb7a ===> 7f3b00e